Iberian Crusades: Background

 Al-Andalus (Muslim Spain) was initially ruled by governors of the Umayyad caliphs.
 After the Abbasid overthrow in 749, the Umayyad prince Abd al-Rahman escaped to al-Andalus and made Córdoba his capital.
 From 929 its rulers adopted the title of caliph, asserting independence from the Abbasids.
 Restrictions on Christians—including bans on converting children of mixed marriages—sparked an anti-Muslim movement in the 840s.
-The "Martyrs of Córdoba" sought execution by publicly denouncing the Prophet Muhammad; ensuing persecution drove migration north, though rural al-Andalus remained largely Christian for centuries.
+The "Martyrs of Córdoba" sought execution by publicly denouncing the Islamic prophet Muhammad; ensuing persecution drove migration north, though rural al-Andalus remained largely Christian for centuries.

-In the unconquered north, Asturias emerged after the Visigothic noble Pelayo defeated Muslim troops Covadonga.
+In the unconquered north, Asturias emerged after the Visigothic noble Pelayo defeated Muslim troops at Covadonga.
 Exploiting divisions in al-Andalus, Asturian kings advanced south to the River Duero.
 When the capital moved from Oviedo to León in the 910s, Asturias evolved into the Kingdom of León.
 In the northwest, the shrine of the apostle James the Great at Santiago de Compostela became a major pilgrimage centre.

 In 778 Charlemagne, king of the Franks, invaded al-Andalus.
 Later Frankish campaigns established Catalan counties along the Pyrenees, while Basque resistance produced the Kingdom of Navarre in the 820s.
 Dominated by a warrior aristocracy, the Christian realms often divided and reformed, giving rise to new polities such as Castile and Aragon.
 From the 10th century Western Europe experienced economic and demographic renewal, the "Commercial Revolution", benefiting merchants of Italian city-states such as Pisa and Genoa.

 In 1031 the Caliphate of Córdoba fractured into taifas (small states), many paying parias (tribute) to Christian rulers.
 The Reconquista revived, and the papacy occasionally granted spiritual rewards to those fighting the Moors.
 The popes asserted supremacy over Christendom as successors of Peter the Apostle in the episcopal see of Rome, invoking Jesus' words empowering Peter.
 In the mid-11th century reforming clerics in Rome, seeking freedom from lay control, banned simony (the sale of offices) and vested the right to elect popes in senior clergy, the cardinals.